patriciaserra/advent-of-code-c-2023/README.md

 ## Getting Started

-To get started with these solutions, clone the repository to your local machine using the following command:
+To get started with these solutions, clone the repository using the following command:

 ```bash
 git clone https://github.com/your-username/advent-of-code-2023-c.git